leftrightleft/skills-secret-scanning/.github/steps/2-tbd.md

 ```
   github-token: github_pat_<REMOVEME>11A4YXR6Y0v36CYFkuT5I1_ZRWX91c8k0waSN6x7AiVJ6zZ9ZHUQXBblBqFQpKd23V6CL7MWMPopnmBxzn
 ```
 5. Delete `<REMOVEME>` from the string you just pasted.
-The `<REMOVEME>` string is there so secret scanning doesn't create an alert before we're able to test push protection.
+The `<REMOVEME>` string is there so secret scanning doesn't create an alert before you're able to test push protection.
 Your file should look like this:

 ![push-protection.png](/images/push-protection.png)